tock/tock/doc/courses/sosp/application.md

 Currently, the Tock libraries for Rust do not support directly interacting with the BLE radio.
-However, we can still access BLE by loading an additional process on the board as a service and sending it commands over Tock's inter-process communication (IPC) method.
+However, we can still access BLE by loading an additional process on the board as a service and sending it commands over Tock's inter-process communication (IPC) mechanism.

 ### Loading the BLE ESS Service